30+ Plastic-Free Snack Ideas For Zero-Waste Snacking

 Are you looking to reduce the plastic from your snack habit?
 I have put together over 30 plastic-free snack ideas to keep your taste buds and your bin happy!

-Whether you’re craving a mid-morning pick-me-up or want to stock up on snacks for binge-watching your favourite TV show, we all love a good snack.
+Whether you’re craving a mid-morning pick-me-up or want to stock up on treats for an evening settled down in front of your favourite TV show, we all love a good snack.
 Yet most snacks available in the shops come wrapped in layers of plastic.
-What to do?
+If you’re trying to live in a more zero-waste way, just what should you do when the urge to snack hits?

-Well, if you’re looking for plastic-free snack alternatives, I’ve got over 30 tasty ideas for you to try.
+The good news is that there’s no need to give up on treats .If you’re looking for sustainable zero-waste snack alternatives, I’ve got over 30 tasty ideas for you to try.
 From those in nature’s own packaging to options you can bulk buy or make at home, there are heaps of delicious ways to zero-waste your snacking routine.

 My Favourite Plastic-Free Snack Ideas

-If you’re looking for snack choices that tantalise your taste buds and contribute to a healthier planet, then tuck into this delectable list.
-It’s all proof that you don’t need plastic for a snack to be convenient, tasty, and satisfying:
+If you’re looking for sustainable snack choices that taste good, but don’t create any waste, then tuck into my list of favourite treats.
+It’s proof that you don’t need plastic for a snack to be convenient, tasty, and satisfying:

 Fruit